 PARKING & PUBLIC TRANSPORT

 You can get to and from Keswick relatively easily by public transport, negating the need for a car.
 However, if you need to drive, parking for a week can be awkward and costly.
-Trail used YourParkingSpace – a website that allows drivers to rent unused driveway spaces and parking spots for a limited time – to find a parking spot in Keswick that cost just £24 for 8 days.
+Trail used YourParkingSpace – a website that allows drivers to rent unused driveway spaces and parking spots for a limited time.
 For more information, visit www.yourparkingspace.co.uk

 Night 1 The Bridge Hotel